-The project will be developed in one phase, ensuring that the infrastructure, facilities, and services will be available to all future residents in the development in a timely - F. Any latitude or exception(s) to development regulations or policies is adequately offset or compensated for by providing functional facilities or amenities not otherwise required or exceeding other required development standards.
+The project will be developed in one phase, ensuring that the infrastructure, facilities, and services will be available to all future residents in a timely manner. - F. Any latitude or exception(s) to development regulations or policies is adequately offset or compensated for by providing functional facilities or amenities not otherwise required or exceeding other required development standards.

 The project requires a PD Rezone to provide flexibility in the site layout and allow for exceptions to certain development standards related to lot size, lot coverage, and setbacks.
-To offset these requested exceptions, the project proposes the following amenities:

-- Rooftop solar panels on each home; - A bedroom suite on the first floor six homes to allow for aging in place and multigenerational lifestyles; and - 2,330 square feet of group, common open space, which is not required for detached single-family homes.
+To offset these requested exceptions, the project proposes to add rooftop solar panels on each home; a bedroom suite on the first floor of 14 homes to allow for aging in place and multigenerational lifestyles; and 7,065 square feet of group, common open space, which is not required for detached single-family homes.
 The rooftop solar panels result in a more environmentally-sensitive development and the multigenerational-friendly floor plan allows the homes to accommodate a more diverse population.
 The group open space, which will be maintained by a homeowner's association, provides the future residents a usable, outdoor space for recreation and public interaction.